didierfranc/react-sc/README.md

 ~~There is no built-in auto-prefixer bundled with **react-sc**, I advise you to use [prefixfree](https://github.com/LeaVerou/prefixfree) (**2.7kB** gzipped) it will add only the needed prefixes for your browser.~~

-[stylis](https://github.com/thysultan/stylis.js) come with some prefixing but you can also go with the good old prefixfree !
+[stylis](https://github.com/thysultan/stylis.js) come with some prefixing but you can always use the good old prefixfree !

 ## Support